-- 11.1 Each partner organisation will deal with the complaints in accordance with their own procedures, which will ensure that: - Service users are aware that they can complain and of how to go about it; - Complaints are acknowledged promptly in writing; - > The complaint is investigated fairly and thoroughly; - > Service users are given an appropriate written response; - > If appropriate the appeals procedures are explained to the service-user. - 11.2 If two or more partner organisations receive a complaint about the same matters, they should investigate and respond to the complaint jointly. - 11.3 If a partner organisation receiving a complaint believes another partner organisation may be responsible, wholly, or partly, for the matters complained of it should notify the other organisation and the organisations should investigate and respond to the complaint jointly.
+- 11.1 Each partner organisation will deal with the complaints in accordance with their own procedures, which will ensure that: - Service users are aware that they can complain and of how to go about it; - Complaints are acknowledged promptly in writing; - The complaint is investigated fairly and thoroughly; - Service users are given an appropriate written response; - > If appropriate the appeals procedures are explained to the service user. - 11.2 If two or more partner organisations receive a complaint about the same matters, they should investigate and respond to the complaint jointly. - 11.3 If a partner organisation receiving a complaint believes another partner organisation may be responsible, wholly, or partly, for the matters complained of it should notify the other organisation and the organisations should investigate and respond to the complaint jointly. - 11.4 In the event of a dispute, complaint or claim brought by a Data Subject or the Information Commissioner (ICO) concerning the processing of Shared Personal Data against one or more partners, the partners will inform each other about any such disputes, complaints or claims, and will cooperate with a view to settling them amicably in a timely fashion. - 11.5 The partners agree to respond to any generally available non-binding mediation procedure initiated by a Data Subject or by the ICO.
+If they do participate in the proceedings, the partners may elect to do so remotely (such as by telephone or other electronic means).
+The partners also agree to consider participating in any other arbitration, mediation or other dispute resolution proceedings developed for data protection disputes. - 11.6 Each party shall abide by a decision of a competent court of the Data Discloser's country of establishment or of the Information Commissioner or a Supervisory Authority.